 Other uses include physical activity, voter engagement, and customer loyalty programs.

 The point of gamification is to inspire users to engage with the content.
-Especially with tasks that are not enjoyable, such as an in-depth safety training program and compliance training, gamification can be a great tool to motivate and engage the user.
+Especially with tasks that are not enjoyable, such as an in-depth safety training program or compliance training.

 Some examples of game mechanics used in gamification are: